mgholam/rdblite/Readme.md

 RaptorDB Lite is a simplified poor mans database engine based on my c# `RaptorDB Document Store Database`.
 It uses go 1.18 generics.

+Features :
+- Full text search all fields of a row `Search("alice bob")` will search for "alice" AND "bob" in any of the fields for a row
+- Query with a predicate function to filter rows
+-

 ## How to use